Ouyancheng/SimpleCalculatorForArduino/README.md

 # SimpleCalculatorForArduino
-A simple calculator for Arduino
+A simple calculator for Arduino and PC
 ***

-This is our project for CMPUT 274, based on recursive descent parser
+This is our proposed project for CMPUT 274, based on recursive descent parser

 Author: Yancheng Ou, Yun Cao

-### BNF:
+### Grammar:
 ```
 <stat> ::= IDENTIFIER = <expr>
          | <expr>